Erkan-Kaban/T2A1/forrevision.md

+# Workbook Assignment A
+### Patrick Hamer

+### Q1 Describe the architecture of a typical Flask application: 200-300
+A typical flask application, beginning from the user themselves would start at the User interface.
+This is called the *client layer*.
+This is essentially the user-end app that will be used to request and receive information, usuaslly written in HTML, CSS and JS.
+The app will communicate with an API layer, which is basically software that allows different machines to communicate with one another.
+The API will forward instructions to the server's *app layer*, which is where to the logic required to perform requests will be stored.
+This will be written on Python, Ruby, Java or any other programming language.
+This is where the claculations will be performed to figure out exactly what it is the server side should be doing.
+Information will be retrieved from the *database layer*.
+This layer is where the the bulk of information is stored and where you will find applications like PostgreSQL in operation.
+It will the SQL that allows for data to be retreved according to the logic dictated by the app layer.
+This is also where you will find the files for things like video and audio.
+*3rd Party layer*s are things such as Paypal, 'Login with facebook', Steam etc. These are 3rd party apps that can be linked to work in another app.
+Finally there is the *administrative layer*, which is the system that manages and polices the entire operation.

 ### Q2 Identify a database management system (DBMS) commonly used in web applications (including Flask) and discuss the pros and cons of this database150-250
 PostgreSQL is an open source, object relational DBMS that has been around for decades and is the go-to for many industry professionals.
 It is operated through bash and while it has an amazing following it also has its limitations.
 For a start, the fact that it is open source makes this a very cost effective way to do business, as well as making it possible to tailor it to your specific business needs.
 The downside of this is that without any one company owning it, it may be user friendly and commonly used it lacks the marketing budget to make it ubiquitous as well as not having as many skilled profesionals available for support.